 - 19% ARE VERY SUCCESSFUL AT MANAGING CLINICAL DATA ACROSS CARE SETTINGS TODAY

-While diagnostics has been the laggard from the perspective of both private and public investment in this space, COVID-19 has served as a reality check for investment in tech in diagnostics.
+Diagnostics have been the laggard from the perspective of private and public investment in this space.
+Similarly, COVID-19 has served as a reality check for investment in tech in diagnostics.
 Now that the pandemic has changed the norms of managing diagnostic operations using technology, the industry too has begun to discover the importance of healthcare data analytics.

-The Future Potential of Analytics in Diagnostics
+The Future Potential of Diagnostic Analytics

-Analytics for diagnostics is a means for prediction to help you learn different aspects of the conducted tests.
+Diagnostic Analytics is a means for prediction to help you learn different aspects of the conducted tests.
 Right from knowing the changes in the count (for an illness) in real-time or over a period to learning demographic relations of diseases w.r.t. city, gender, age, etc., analytics is useful to monitor the changing healthcare status and prevent it before it’s too late.